quxiaofeng/dkhrs.ml/cnn-for-dummies.md

 That is, the mapping from (p,q) to (i l ,j l ,d l ) is one-to-one.
 However, we want to emphasize that the reverse mapping from (i l ,j l ,d l ) to (p,q) is one-to-many.
 Now we use the standard vec operator to convert the filter bank f into a vector.
-Let’s start from one slice / channel of filter, which can be vectorized into a vector in R HWD l .
-Thus, the entire filter bank can be reshaped into a matrix with HWD l rows and D columns (remember that D l+1 = D.) Let’s call this matrix F.
+Let's start from one slice / channel of filter, which can be vectorized into a vector in R HWD l .
+Thus, the entire filter bank can be reshaped into a matrix with HWD l rows and D columns (remember that D l+1 = D.) Let's call this matrix F.
 Finally, with all these notations, we have a beautiful equation to calculate convolution results: